1 Quick start

 df <- data.frame(y=y, x)

 Given that \(p\) is large here we use the EBIC (Chen and Chen (2008)), an extension of the BIC that’s better suited for high-dimensional problems.
-As shown below, optimization heuristics return an answer in $<$0.5 seconds in my Ubuntu laptop.
+As shown below, optimization heuristics return an answer in less than 0.5 seconds in my Ubuntu laptop.
 The selected model selects all the truly active covariates 1-6 and also covariate 104, which is a false positive.
 This is a fairly good answer.

 Code